-A driver's log is not required for drivers leaving and returning to the same location within 42 consecutive hours and operating within a 100-mile radius of their home terminal, providing records of the total days worked, on-duty hours, and time of reporting on and off duty each day, are maintained by the motor carrier for one year.
-A driver's log must be maintained in continuity with other required timekeeping records for any tour of duty that can be reasonably expected to exceed Consecutive hours or the 100-mile radius; the permanent record produced by a time-recording device such as a "tachograph" may be used, in lieu of a driver's log, for any tour of duty that does not exceed 16 consecutive hours or the 100-mile radius, providing the driver enters the previous day's time of going off duty and all data required on a regular log.
+A driver's log is not required for drivers leaving and returning to the same location within 12 consecutive hours and operating within a 100-mile radius of their home terminal, providing records of the total days worked, on-duty hours, and time of reporting on and off duty each day, are maintained by the motor carrier for one year.
+A driver's log must be maintained in continuity with other required timekeeping records for any tour of duty that can be reasonably expected to exceed to exceed to exceed as a "tachograph" may be used, in lieu of a driver's log, for any tour of duty that does not exceed 16 consecutive hours or the 100-mile radius, providing the driver enters the previous day's time of going off duty and all data required on a regular log.